Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Variables]-deploy_management_resources.md

 [**deploy_management_resources**](#overview) `map(list(string))` (optional)

-If specified, will be used to deploy log analytics, sentinel, and an automation account to the subscription provided for centralized, Enterprise-scale Management.
+If specified, will be used to deploy Log Analytics, Sentinel, and an Automation account to the subscription provided for centralized, Enterprise-scale Management.

 ## Default value